For Thyroid FNA’s the “Bethesda System” has been adopted by the majority of institutions.

 Clinical Management: Clinical follow-up.

-COMMENT: The aspirate smears are *** cellular and show scattered clusters of cytologically bland follicular epithelial cells in a background of *** amounts of *** colloid.
+COMMENT: The specimen is *** cellular and shows scattered clusters of cytologically bland follicular epithelial cells with a spectrum of oncocytic change in a background of *** amounts of *** colloid.
+Only occasional microfollicles are seen.
 No features of classic papillary carcinoma are identified.
-Only occasional microfollicles are seen.
 These findings are consistent with a benign thyroid nodule.
-Clinical and ultrasound correlation is suggested.

-– Chronic lymphocytic thyroiditis (Bethesda category 2) (see comment)
+Chronic lymphocytic thyroiditis (Bethesda category 2), see comment

-COMMENT: The aspirate smears are *** cellular and show a mixed lymphoid population associated with numerous Hürthle cells and fewer bland follicular cells in a background of scant watery colloid.
-No features of classic papillary thyroid carcinoma are identified.
-These features are consistent with chronic lymphocytic thyroiditis.
-Clinical and serologic correlation is recommended.
+COMMENT: The smears are cellular and show a mixed lymphoid population associated with numerous/predominant oncocytic cells with mild endocrine atypia and fewer bland follicular cells in a background of scant watery colloid.
+No features of classic papillary carcinoma are identified.
+Only occasional microfollicles are seen.
+These findings are consistent with chronic lymphocytic thyroiditis.
+Clinical and serologic correlation is suggested.

-– Granulomatous thyroiditis (Bethesda category 2) (see comment)
+Granulomatous thyroiditis (Bethesda category 2), see comment

-COMMENT: The aspirate smears show numerous epithelioid histiocytes in a background of multinucleated giant cells and moderate amounts of watery and dense colloid.
+COMMENT: The smears are cellular and show numerous epithelioid histiocytes in a background of multinucleated giant cells and moderate amounts of watery and dense colloid.
 Scattered clusters of cytologically bland follicular epithelium are seen.
 No repetitive microfollicular pattern is seen and no classic features of papillary carcinoma are identified.
 The overall findings are consistent with granulomatous thyroiditis, and the differential diagnosis includes subacute (De Quervain’s) thyroiditis, palpation thyroiditis, as well as an infectious process.
 Clinical and radiographic correlation is suggested.

-CATEGORY III: AUS/FLUS
+CATEGORY III: AUS

 5-15% risk of malignancy.